-If you do not already have a shapefile, you may draw your AOI using the zoom features and drawing tools on the interactive map.
+If you do not already have a shapefile, you may draw your areas of interest (AOI) using the zoom features and drawing tools on the interactive map.
 Users may draw multiple AOIs.
 AOIs should represent fields within the project area.

-1. Zoom to your area of interest: A field is considered an AOI in NTT.
-There are several ways to zoom in to your AOI.
-You may enter an address, enter the latitude and longitude (using the correct format where latitude comes before longitude; north latitude is positive, east longitude is positive), select the state and county from the available pick lists, or manually zoom on the map using the zoom tool (Figure 5).
+1. Zoom to your area of interest: A field is considered an area of interest in NTT.
+There are several ways to zoom in to your area of interest.
+You may enter an address, enter the latitude and longitude (using the correct format where latitude comes before longitude; north latitude is positive, east longitude is positive), select the state and county from the available pick lists, or manually zoom on the map using the zoom tool (Figure 4b).